simoninireland/epydemic/doc/cookbook/mesostructure.rst

 in the other.
 Or we might get a clustered network, where the edges form lots of triangles.
 These are both still an ER network, but they've got extra structure beyond what we expect.
-We refer to these extra properties as *microstructures* if they affect a very small number of nodes, or *mesostructures* if they're larger.
+We refer to these extra properties as :term:`microstructure` if they affect a very small number of nodes, or :term:`mesostructure` if they're larger.

 The ensemble of possible ER networks is enormous, and if we select an element at random -- a *particular* ER network -- we're unlikely to